 Terminal 2F: Arrivals level

-You can also get your tax refund in ORLY Airport if you’re flying out of there, the machines are located:
+You can also get your tax refund at ORLY Airport.
+Here are the locations:

 3. Galeries Lafayette

 Expert shoppers in Paris know well that one of the only places outside of the airports for an instant tax refund is at Galeries Lafayette Haussmann.
 Basically, as long as you’re eligible and you’ve spent more than 175€ on the same day, you can ask for your tax refund.
 They also offer an instant cash refund!
 You can directly head to their Tax Refund Desk on Level -1 in the main store (Coupole) with the original receipts and your passport.
 It’s a really smooth and quick process!

 INSIDR Tip: For an easy time getting your tax refund, Galeries Lafayette Haussmann offers a variety of VIP shopping experiences that includes doing your tax refund at one of their private concierge lounges.
 Enjoy a refreshment while waiting for the staff to handle your tax refund!
 For reservations of inquiries, please email us: email@example.com

 Top Tips for doing your Tax Refund in Paris

 1. Pack your bags with your purchases at the top of your suitcase so they’re easily accessible if you need to show the customs officers your purchases!

 2. Fill out the forms in advance in order to save time at the airport!

 3. While you cannot get a tax refund on medicine, parapharmacy purchases of skincare, fragrance, and makeup are included in the tax refund scheme!
 Such parapharmacies are CityPharma.
 More about beauty shopping in Paris here.